Total Coverage Quotes*

 Does Term Life Insurance Cover Accidental Death?

 When people apply for Term Life Insurance in Canada online, it means that their loved ones will be financially safer in the future.
-If the insured dies because of an accident throughout the policy, then the death benefit will be paid to the beneficiaries.
+If the insured dies because of an accident during the policy term, then the death benefit will be paid to the beneficiaries.
 When you are getting Term Life Insurance quotes online, make sure that you check with Term Life Insurance Brokers that your plans cover accidental death.
 All Term Life Insurance Policies are different and include their own terms and exclusions, so make sure to read all the fine print so that you have the coverage you want.

 Does Term Life Insurance Cover Disability?

-Term Life Insurance in Canada (as a standard) cannot cover disability.
+Term Life Insurance in Canada (as a standard) can not cover disability.
 Term Life Insurance Policy: provides a death benefit to your loved ones if you die during the term of the policy.
 Despite this, a number of Canadian Term Life Insurance Companies offer riders that can easily be added to your Term Life Insurance, such as disability riders that pay benefits if you become disabled due to an injury or illness.
-Contact Canadian LIC’s Term Life Insurance Brokers to investigate these options further or request Term Life Insurance quotes to see what other coverage options are available.
+Contact Canadian LIC’s Term Life Insurance Brokers to know these options further or request Term Life Insurance quotes to see what other coverage options are available.

 Learn more about What does Term Life Insurance cover and not cover?

-Doubt About Coverage
+If in Doubt About Coverage

 Give Us a Call at 1-416-543-9000